PennLINC/qsirecon/docs/models/dti.rst

 ===============================

-The tensor model has been used extensively in the human brain :cite:p:`pierpaoli1996` including developmental neuroscience, with large known effects of increasing FA and decreasing MD with age :cite:p:`qiu2015`.
+The tensor model has been used extensively in the human brain :cite:p:`pierpaoli1996` including developmental neuroscience.

 **Neonatal Diffusivity**:  Neil et al. reported neonatal mean diffusivity values 1.5–2 times higher than in adults, with very low white-matter anisotropy :cite:p:`neil1998`.
 This reflects abundant free water and unmyelinated fibers at birth.
-Diffusivity drops and anisotropy rises steeply in the first postnatal months as the brain matures (water compartmentalizes and myelination progresses).
+Diffusivity drops and anisotropy rises steeply in the first postnatal months as the brain matures.
+Water compartmentalizes and myelination progresses :cite:p:`ouyang2019delineation`.

 **Childhood to Adolescence**: White matter development continues through childhood and the teen years.
 Longitudinal data showed steady FA increases